kgorins/origins-plus-plus-wiki/README.md

 _Birds are small and very cute.
 They can also fly and chirp._

 * **Extreme Need for Mobility**: Birb is very tiny which makes it hard for it to wear anyarmor apart from leather, gold, chainmail, and iron chestplates.
-* **Feathery Grip**: Due to your weak wings, you can't load bows or crossbowsnormally, which makes the amount of damage you do with arrows way less.
-Because of your wings, you can't use shieldseither.
+* **Feathery Grip**: Due to your weak wings, you can't load bows or crossbows normally, which makes the amount of damage you do with arrows way less.
+Because of your wings, you can't use shields either.
 * **Granivore**: As a birb, you prefer to eat wheat seeds instead of other food, soyou can only eat wheat seeds.
 * **Jockey**: You can ride on other players.
 * **Flap**: You can flap your wings to send you forward.